Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Introduction

-Theorem \ref{t:conjRevetBasLoc} allows in each case to reduce the study of the horn map modulo analytic ramified covering equivalence of the aforementioned functions ($\tan$, $f_0$, etc.) to horn maps of the functions $B_d$, $d \in \llbracket 2, + \infty \rrbracket$ ($B_{\infty}$, $B_2$, etc.).
-These last functions have the advantage to have a simple domain of definition: the unit disk.
+\Cref{t:conjRevetBasLoc} allows in each case to reduce the study of the horn map modulo analytic ramified covering equivalence of the aforementioned functions ($\tan$, $f_0$, etc.) to horn maps of the functions $B_d$, $d \in \llbracket 2, + \infty \rrbracket$ ($B_{\infty}$, $B_2$, etc.).
+These last horn maps have the advantage of having a simple domain of definition: the unit disk.

-We now consider the parabolic renormalization operator, consisting in associating to $f$ its normalized horn map (see definition \ref{d:FatouNorm} and \ref{d:cornes}).
-By theorem \autoref{t:conjRevetBasLoc}, two conjugate maps have two equivalent parabolic renormalization as coverings, and the preceding discussion enables us to get, in appropriate circumstances, a conjugacy between these two renormalizations on their parabolic basins, this gives sufficent hypothesis to apply the theorem again.
-This allows us to build an invariant space by parabolic renormalization, and to think about the dynamic of this operator.
-Its fixed points have been studied.
-See the work of Inou and Shishikura \cite{b:IS}, Landford and Yampolsky \cite{b:LY} for the quadratic case, and of Chéritat \cite{b:CherRenormParab} for the unisingular case.
+The third example above cannot be treated by direct application of \cite{b:LY} due to the absence of continuity of $\phi^{-1}:\D\to B^0_f$ at $z=1$, but can be with \Cref{t:conjRevetBasLoc}.
+Actually in the third example, the map $\phi^{-1}$ is known to send any neighborhood of $0$, intersected with the the basin $\D$ of $B_d$, to an unbounded subset of $\C$.
+Any other local semi-conjugacy on immediate basins will likely have the same behavior.